YetAnotherNerd/whatlastgenre/README.md

 Install dependencies with your package manager, on Debian based distros run this as root:

-    apt-get install python-mutagen python-requests python-oauth2
+    apt-get install python-mutagen python-requests

 * Alternatively, install dependencies by using python-pip:
-`pip install mutagen requests oauth2`
+`pip install mutagen requests`
 * Clone the git or download and unzip the [source package] (http://github.com/YetAnotherNerd/whatlastgenre/archive/master.zip)
 * Run it without install by using `./whatlastgenre` from the directory you cloned/extracted to
 * Install it by running `python setup.py install` as root in that directory

+##### Optional Dependencies
-oauth2 is only required for Discogs, you can omit it if you don't want to use Discogs.
+* `oauth2` is required for Discogs, you can omit it if you don't want to use Discogs (disabled by default).
+Use `apt-get install python-oauth2` or `pip install oauth2` to install it (like above)

 ## Configuration